geekrelief/gdnim/README.md

-**Warning:** This repo has been tailored for my system.
-If you happen to find this, feel free to customize it yourself.

 # Gdnim #
 gdnim bootstraps a [godot-nim](https://github.com/pragmagic/godot-nim) project, with a customized build of godot-nim that enables easier project managment.
 It's